newpatriks/Greek-bailout-representation/README.md

-# Greeks-bailout-representation
+## Greeks bailout representation
-A visual representation about the greek bailout.
+A simple visual representation about the distribution of the greek bailout.